jeffareid/erasureb/README.md

 # ersbch

-Reed-Solomon Erasure Coding (BCH) in C++
+Reed-Solomon Erasure Coding (BCH) in C++ - X86 X64.

-ersbch.cpp = C++ BCH based erasure code.

-ersbchc.cpp+ersbch32.asm - C++ and assembly X86 X64 erasure code.
-ersbch32.asm uses C++ mangled names.

-Visual Studio 2015 was used to compile and assemble code.

-In the example code, there are defines that setup a data matrix as a 20 row x 32768 column matrix, with the first 17 rows as data, and the last 3 rows as parities, for up to 3 erasure correction.

 Ersbch is based on "BCH view" Reed Solomon code as an alternative to "original view Vandermonde matrix" code.
+This allows XOR to be used for one row of data during encode and decode to reduce matrix multiply overhead.

 The Wikipedia article describes the differences between "orignal view" and "BCH view", as well as a descrption of the encoders.
 The article